divado/AoC_2022_Elixir/README.md

 Heavily inspired by [🎄Advent of Code 2022🎄](https://github.com/norrbacka/aoc2022-elixir/tree/main)

-This repo and it's content are used as a learning experience for elixir.
+This repo and its content are used as a learning experience for elixir.

 ## Usage